Benefits of Eating Papaya and the Papain Enzyme

-Eating fresh papaya fruit first thing in the morning or between meals can offer benefits as a natural digestive aid.
+The benefits of eating papaya fruit first thing in the morning or between meals can be a great natural digestive aid.
 This is because papaya contains the enzyme known as PAPAIN.

 Papain is a proteolytic or protease enzyme that helps us break down proteins into smaller polypeptides or amino acids that the body can more easily utilize.

 This is similar to other protein-digesting fruit enzymes like the bromelain in pineapple and the actinidin in kiwi.
-Adding papaya to this fruit basket might be a good idea if your diet is full of heavy protein-rich meals that are carnivor-based.
+Adding papaya to this fruit basket might be a good idea if you tend to consume a lot of heavy protein-rich meals.

-The papain enzyme is in fact, extracted from the latex of unripe papaya and is commercially available in supplement form to aid digestive processes.
-This version may also be helpful for periodic intake.
-Papain is commonly found on the list of ingredients in most digestive enzyme supplements.
+The papain enzyme is in fact extracted from the latex of unripe papaya and is commercially available in powder form to aid digestive processes.
+It is commonly found on the list of ingredients in most digestive enzyme supplements.

-If you happen to enjoy making cultural cuisine in the kitchen, there is of course, the option of making green papaya salad, a spicy shredded side salad prepared in Laos and Thailand.
+If you happen to enjoy creating cultural cuisine in the kitchen, there is of course the option of making green papaya salad to get more papain in your diet.
+This is a spicy shredded side salad often prepared in Laos and Thailand.

-In addition to papain, papaya fruit is also a good source of FIBER which promotes bowel regularity and offers a prebiotic influence to beneficial gut microbiota.
+Papaya fruit is also a good source of FIBER which helps promote bowel regularity and offers a prebiotic influence to beneficial gut microbiota.

-Papaya pulp is likewise about 88% WATER, which helps to hydrate and soothe the stomach and gastrointestinal functions.
+Papaya pulp is likewise about 88% WATER, which helps to hydrate and soothe gastrointestinal functions.

-Eating papaya is considered in Ayurvedic and Traditional Chinese Herbalism to support SPLEEN organ functioning by improving digestive fire (agni) and enhancing energy levels.
+In Ayurveda and Traditional Chinese Herbalism, eating papaya is believed to support the SPLEEN organ by improving digestive fire (agni) and enhancing energy levels.

 Another one of the benefits of eating papaya is that it has an alkalizing effect on the body.
-This can assist in neutralizing acidic conditions and inflammation that contribute to related health issues.
+This can assist in neutralizing acidic conditions and inflammation that often contributes to related health issues.

-Some of the fruit's anti-inflammatory properties come from its papain as well as chymopapain enzyme, which both help digest inflammatory proteins.
+Some of the fruit's anti-inflammatory properties not only come from its papain enzyme but another cysteine protease called CHYMOPAPAIN, both of which are helpful in digesting inflammatory proteins.

 Moreover, the fruit contains ANTIOXIDANTS in the form of phenolic acids (ferulic, caffeic, p-coumaric, gallic acids) and flavonoids (myricetin, quercetin, kaempferol, rutin, luteolin, apigenin).
 These compounds are absorbed in the small intestine and distributed to neutralize free radicals and subsequently help to inhibit inflammation in the body.

-According to nutritional data, one ripe papaya has approximately 201 mg VITAMIN C or 223% of the Daily Value.
+According to nutritional data, one ripe papaya has approximately 200 milligrams VITAMIN C or 223% of the Daily Value, based on a 2,000 calorie adult diet.

-It goes without saying that consuming more fibrous fruit on a regular basis can be a good dietary practice for maintaining a healthy heart and assisting to reduce LDL cholesterol.
+It goes without saying that consuming more fibrous fruit on a regular basis can be a good dietary practice for maintaining a healthy heart and assisting to reduce LDL or the "bad cholesterol ".

 Papaya can be a nice option to add to the list because its also higher in the mineral POTASSIUM, which can help to improve blood flow, balance sodium levels and regulate blood pressure.